kora-projects/kora-docs/mkdocs/docs/en/documentation/database-r2dbc.md

     }
     ```

-The result column mapper and the parameter mapper can be stacked on the same entity field.
+The result column mapper and the parameter mapper can be stacked on the same view field.
 This is convenient for mapping, for example, an enum both when reading a row and when binding a parameter:

 ===! ":fontawesome-brands-java: `Java`"